 We have found this test to be tremendously useful.
-We use AMH test results in combination with several other markers and procedures to determine the most appropriate course of therapy.
+We use the results in combination with several other markers and procedures to determine the most appropriate course of therapy.
 AMH will provide an additional piece of very useful and specific information about your available egg supply, essentially functioning as an early warning system alerting to the possibility of decreased fertility potential.

 The test is obtained on a simple blood specimen.
 Some insurance plans cover the test; if yours does not, the out-of-pocket expense ranges from $65-$75.